Hearing and Rehabilitation Services

 Services We Offer

-If you aren’t sure if you have a hearing loss or just want to have a baseline test completed, our audiologists can determine your hearing thresholds via a hearing screen and discuss the results with you, advising if any further testing or potential rehabilitation is required.
+If you aren’t sure if you have a hearing loss or just want to have a baseline test completed, our audiologists can determine your hearing thresholds via a hearing screen and discuss the results with you, advising if further comprehensive testing or potential rehabilitation is required.

 Comprehensive hearing assessments